andyluak/mestesug/README.md

   updatedAt   DateTime @updatedAt
 }
 ```

 ---

 ## API Routes

 #### Register

 - thinking about including next-connect to have a similar sinthax to express for GET/POST/PUT/PATCH/DELETE.

 #### Login

 ---

 ## FrontEnd

 Initial components include **Header Button Footer aLink( normal next-js link with an `<a>` tag already inside) Input**

 Components to follow :

 - Form Component
 - Maybe some styled components

 ---

+## Testing

+### Storybook

+It is a great tool that we can use to fine tweak Reusable components and see them live.